 Publicly Owned Companies: These are the companies that are wholly owned either by the public authorities listed in Schedule 1 or by the Crown.

 Designated Bodies: These are designated by the Secretary of State.
-They are treated as public authorities if they are performing a function similar to a public authority or are contracting to do work that has been provisioned for a public authority.
+They are treated as public authorities if they are performing a function similar to a public authority or are contracting to do work that has been provisioned for public authority.